List of James Bond parodies and spin-offs: American Dad!

-BoJack Horseman: "Later"
+BoJack Horseman

-In "Later", a season 1 episode of BoJack Horseman, after publication of his ghost-written memoir, BoJack Horseman is offered a role as the villain of a Bond film titled "007 GOLDHOOF".
-BoJack's agent Princess Carolyn informs BoJack of the offer, which he declines.
+In "Later", a 2014 season 1 episode of BoJack Horseman, after publication of his ghost-written memoir, BoJack Horseman (voiced by Will Arnett) is offered a role as the villain of a Bond film titled 007 Goldhoof.
+BoJack's agent Princess Carolyn (Amy Sedaris) informs BoJack of the offer, which he declines.

-MADtv: "For Your Files Only"
+MADtv

-Jane Bond is the name of a fictional spy played by supermodel Claudia Schiffer in the first season of MADtv.
+Jane Bond is the name of a fictional spy played by supermodel Claudia Schiffer in "For Your Files Only", a recurring sketch from the first season of MADtv from 1995 to 1996.
 In an obvious spoof of James Bond (For Your Eyes Only), Jane Bond went undercover as a temporary office secretary in order to stop an evil corporation (led by Dr. Boss, played by Mary Scheer and her office manager, Part-Time Job, played by Artie Lange) from taking over the world.
 Instead of having a licence to kill like James Bond, Jane Bond has a licence to collate.
 Immediately after making her famous introduction, "[My/The name is] Bond, Jane Bond" to Dr. Boss, Bond proceeds to remove the clip that was holding her hair up (and then shaking it out in a prolonged slow motion shot).

 Jane Bond's gadgets includes standard office supplies like slingshot-like rubber bands (which she uses during a major office shootout), an extremely sharpened right index fingernail (which she uses to free herself from being tied up in rope), Whack Out (which she uses to subdue Part-Time Job, after initially seducing him), and a stapler (which she uses to defeat Dr. Boss, who had plans on killing Bond via a nitroglycerin filled water cooler).
 After defeating Dr. Boss, Bond proclaims that she likes her villains "Stapled, not stirred!"

 Jane Bond's further adventures include: